cshold/jQuery-Facebook-Photo-Selector/README.md

 ### The fun stuff (using the plugin)

-1 - Make sure your user has authenticated your Facebook app. `user_photos` is required. `friends_photos` is required if you would like to browse a friend's photos.
-These are set in `example.js`.
+1 - Make sure your user has authenticated your Facebook app. `user_photos` is required.
+This is set in `example.js`.

 2 - Initialise the plugin.
 Here you can set options like toggling debug messages, your preferred classnames, etc.